niess/pumas-luajit/docs/docs/api/simulation/Context.md

     The [Physics](../physics/Physics.md) of the simulation context is defined at creation and cannot be modified afterwards apart from the mass fractions of composite materials.
 A new simulation context must be created instead.
+    The *accuracy* of the Monte Carlo stepping can be freely modified however.
     {: .justify}

 ### Synopsis